issc29/docker-compose-projects/jenkins_ldap_compose/README.md

 ## Setup

-Requires a volume to save the ldap database, config, and reset-password configuration By default LDAP data will mount to volume /data/ldap/database and /data/ldap/config
+Requires a volume to save the ldap database, config, and reset-password configuration.

+By default LDAP data will mount to volume /data/ldap/database and /data/ldap/config

 A configuration file for the ldap-reset-password has also been included in the ldap-reset-pass-config folder.
 Docker-compose will mount to /data/ldap-reset-pass-config which should be this folder with the specified config file.